PERSUASION

 Argumentation alone […] allows us to understand our decisions.
 (Id, p.
 37)

 The end point of the argumentative process, then, is not persuasion seen as a mere mental state, an “adherence of the mind”.
-The ultimate criterion of complete persuasion is an action accomplished in the sense suggested by discourse, and emotion plays an essential role where this is acted out.
+The ultimate criterion of complete persuasion is an action accomplished in the sense suggested by the discourse, and emotion plays an essential role where in this enactment.
 Adherence beyond a certain degree would trigger action.
-This is a crucial point where argument, emotions, and values are combined in order to give a response to the philosophical problem of action.
+This is a crucial point where argument, emotions, and values are combined to give an answer to the philosophical problem of action.

 When you are with Athenians, it is easy to praise Athenians, but not when you are with the Lacedaemonians.